 The result is mixed reactions like we see in the tweets below;

-Such opinions only scratch the surface of what most not even an influential few might be thinking when gender parity is mentioned.
+Such opinions only scratch the surface of what most if not an influential few might be thinking, whenever gender parity is mentioned.

 On one hand, the argument is that women are given preferential treatment as it is and that gender parity shouldn’t even be an issue.
-What should be highlighted is equality for men; for sure statistics are different everywhere and we cannot refute that like women, men are also faced with challenges that are varied and broad
+What should be highlighted is equality for men.
+For sure the depth of challenges experienced by both genders are different everywhere and we cannot refute that like women, men are also faced with loads of their own,

 On the other hand, we cannot ignore history and the social constructs that women have been raised under.
 The statistics that back the effects of child marriages, FGM, gender stereotypes, discrimination, lack of access to reproductive health, education, sexual harassment and violence can only tell much.